lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-publish-contribution-folder-to-aem-assets.md

 1. Select a job and click **[!UICONTROL View]** to view the report.

    View the details of each asset included in a delete job.
 Details such as asset title, size, author, delete status, and deletion time are included in the report.
 Click **[!UICONTROL Download]** to download the report for the job in CSV format.

+   The delete status for an asset in the report can have the following possible values:

+   * **Deleted** - The asset is deleted from the Contribution folder successfully.

+   * **Not Found** - Brand Portal could not find the asset in the Contribution folder.
+The asset is already deleted from the folder manually.

+   * **Skipped** - Brand Portal skipped the asset deletion as there is a new version available for the asset in the Contribution folder, which is not yet published to Experience Manager.

+   * **Failed** - Brand Portal failed to delete the asset.
+There are three retry attempts to delete an asset with a `Failed` delete status.
+If the asset fails the third retry delete attempt, you need to delete the asset manually.

 ### Delete a report